John Mohring (linebacker, born 1956): Cleveland Browns

 A week after being released by Detroit Mohring was signed by the Cleveland Browns.
 With the Browns he appeared in the remaining 14 games.
 In a game against the Houston Oilers, he recovered a fumble on the opening kickoff to help his team win, 17–14.
 He also played in their playoff game against the Oakland Raiders, which would be known as Red Right 88.
 Mohring was released the next season, ending his professional career.

 Personal life

-After his playing career he owned a successful landscaping business for 20 years.
-He also owned a car-wash.
+After his playing career, he owned a landscaping business for 20 years.
+He also owned a car wash.

 John and his wife Trisha have three children, John Jr., Logan, and Avery.
 His son John Jr. played professionally in the NFL, CFL, and IFL.
 His cousin Mike also played in the NFL.